-Georgia to again certify election results showing Biden won
+Georgia again certifies election results showing Biden won

-ATLANTA (AP) — Georgia’s top elections official said his office plans to recertify the state’s election results Monday after a recount requested by President Donald Trump confirmed once again that Democrat Joe Biden won the state.
+ATLANTA (AP) — Georgia’s top elections official on Monday recertified the state’s election results after a recount requested by President Donald Trump confirmed once again that Democrat Joe Biden won the state, and the governor then recertified the state’s 16 presidential electors.

-“We have now counted legally cast ballots three times, and the results remain unchanged,” Secretary of State Brad Raffensperger said during a news conference at the state Capitol.
+“We have now counted legally cast ballots three times, and the results remain unchanged,” Secretary of State Brad Raffensperger said during a news conference at the state Capitol before the results were recertified.

 Georgia law allows a losing candidate to request a recount if the margin between the candidates is within 0.5%.
-Trump requested the recount after the results certified by Secretary of State Brad Raffensperger showed that Biden led by a margin of 12,670 votes, or 0.25% of the roughly 5 million ballots cast.
+Trump requested the recount after the results certified by Raffensperger showed that Biden led by a margin of 12,670 votes, or 0.25% of the roughly 5 million ballots cast.

 During the recount, which was done using scanners that read and tally the votes, there were discrepancies in vote totals in some counties.
 Since the results of a recount become the official results, those counties had to recertify their results.

-The secretary of state’s office was still waiting Monday on one county — Coffee County in south Georgia — to recertify its results.
-Once that’s done, the secretary of state plans to recertify the statewide results, and then the governor will have to recertify the state’s slate of 16 presidential electors.
+Once that was done the secretary of state recertified the statewide results, his office said in a news release.

+Kemp then recertified the state’s slate of 16 presidential electors — all prominent Democrats — as required by state law, spokesman Cody Hall said.
+The recertification of results comes before the federal “safe harbor” deadline on Tuesday — electors named by that date in accordance with state law cannot be disregarded by Congress.

 The recount was the third tally of votes in the presidential race in the state.
 After the initial count following Election Day, Raffensperger selected the presidential race for an audit required by state law.
 The tight margin meant the audit required the roughly 5 million votes in that contest to be recounted by hand, he said.
 That count also affirmed Biden’s victory.

+In the lawsuit, “the plaintiffs essentially ask the court for perhaps the most extraordinary relief ever sought in any federal court in connection with an election.
+They want this court to substitute its judgment for that of 2 and a half million Georgia voters who voted for Joe Biden and this I am unwilling to do,” U.S. District Judge Timothy Batten as he dismissed the suit following a hearing.

+Separately, an election challenge filed Friday by Trump, his campaign and Georgia Republican Party Chairman David Shafer was rejected by the Fulton County Superior Court because the paperwork was improperly completed and it lacked the appropriate filing fees.

-Trump has made repeated baseless claims of widespread fraud in the presidential race in Georgia in recent weeks and has rained criticism on Raffensperger and Gov. Brian Kemp, both fellow Republicans.
+Even as lawsuits filed by Trump and his allies have been rejected around the country, the president has continued to make repeated baseless claims of widespread fraud.
+In Georgia, he has rained criticism on Raffensperger and Kemp, both fellow Republicans.
 Raffensperger, meanwhile, has been steadfast in his defense of the integrity of the election in the state and Kemp has said he has no power to intervene in elections.

 “I know there are people that are convinced the election was fraught with problems, but the evidence, the actual evidence, the facts tell us a different story,” Raffensperger said during the news conference Monday.